MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 The different tags have equivalent filters that assist you in efficiently reviewing the threat report list and filtering the view based on a specific threat tag or report type.
 For example, to view all threat reports related to ransomware category, or threat reports that involve vulnerabilities.

-The Microsoft Threat Intelligence team has added threat tags to each threat report.
+The Microsoft Threat Intelligence team adds threat tags to each threat report.
 The following threat tags are currently available:
   - Ransomware
   - Extortion
   - Phishing